Lesson 13: Working With Images

 _PUTIMAGE (x%, y%), ImageHandle&

 x% and y% are the coordinates on the destination image, or screen, you wish to place the image.
 The following example loads an image into memory and places it on the main window surface.
-Save the code as PutimageDemo1.BAS.

 Figure 2: An image file placed on the screen